TRIQS/ctseg/doc/index.rst

 creation and annihilation operators on the impurity, respectively. :math:`\Delta_{ab}^{\sigma \sigma'}(\tau)` is the hybridization function, that accounts for particle exchange between the impurity and the bath, and :math:`\mathcal{U}_{ab} (\tau)` and  :math:`\mathcal{J}_{a}^{\xi} (\tau)` are the (dynamical) density-density and spin-spin interactions, respectively.
+The :math:`\epsilon_{a\sigma}` are orbital energies and :math:`mu` is the chemical potential.

 The CTSEG solver carries out a double expansion in the hybridization term and in the perpendicular spin-spin interaction term to obtain the fully interacting impurity Green's function :math:`G(\tau)` and a range of